 On 9/28/2019, the State Press broke a news story that has been picked up by credible sources such as the New York Times and the Washington Post.
 This story involves Kurt Volker, U.S. special envoy to the Ukraine who resigned on this date and was executive director of Arizona State’s McCain Institute.

-Overall, we rate The State Press Left-Center Biased based on editorial/opinion positions that almost always favors the left, while news reporting is neutral and sourced.
-We also rate them High for factual reporting due to thorough. sourcing and a clean fact check record.
+Overall, we rate The State Press Left-Center Biased based on editorial/opinion positions that almost always favor the left, while news reporting is neutral and sourced.
+We also rate them High for factual reporting due to thorough sourcing and a clean fact check record.
 (D. Van Zandt 9/28/2019)